trbbmnglg/_covid19phinfographics/README.md

 - Two plots are added.
    - cases over time (line graph)
    - top 5 region (pie graph)
-- Suppored both desktop and mobile display.
+- Supported both desktop and mobile display.
 - Tested display on mobile with < 400px width.
 - Info modal is displayed upon entering the page to inform visitor on the latest data date.